Isser and Rae Price Library of Judaica: History

 The core collection of the Isser and Rae Price Library of Judaica was formed from the private collection of Rabbi Leonard C. Mishkin of Chicago, Illinois.
 At the time of its purchase by the University of Florida in 1977, Mishkin's library was the largest private collection of Judaica and Hebraica in America.
 This collection covered many different areas of Jewish scholarship in a number of languages but had a particular focus on Jewish periodicals.
 Mishkin's collection also contained a wide variety of festschriften, books produced to honor scholars, usually created by the scholarly community.
 Mishkin collected festschrifts of all types, including ones about events, rabbis and leaders, and Jewish community members.
-He also collected Yizkor books, which celebrate the anniversary of a persons death.
+He also collected Yizkor books, which celebrate the anniversary of a person's death.
 For instance, one of Mishkin's Yizkor books was about a young Jewish girl on Ellis Island.

 The Mishkin collection of around 35,000 volumes was purchased in part thanks to a National Endowment for the Humanities (NEH) Challenge Grant - the first ever awarded to a United States Research Library.
 This major award was matched by the first State of Florida Quality Improvement Funds.

 Two large collections supplemented and complemented the Mishkin acquisition: Professor Shlomo Marenof's personal collection with its strengths in Hebrew literature (purchased in 1978), and Bernard Morgenstern's bookstore on New York's Lower East Side with its copies of major and lesser known Yiddish works (purchased in 1979).
 A smaller collection of mostly Ancient Near Eastern works and books on the Dead Sea Scrolls was later acquired from Theodor H. Gaster's private library in the 1980s.

 In 1979, a fund was established to support the development of the Judaica library by Jack and Samuel Price, alumni of the University of Florida.
 Their gift of $400,000 was the largest single gift ever given to the UF Libraries up to that point, and it was the first time that a special collection in the University Library had been endowed.
 The Judaica Library was named for their parents, Isser and Rae Price.
 The library was formally named at a special dedication ceremony in March 1981.